 Other small studies have shown that consuming avocados may help to protect the skin from harmful UV radiation.

-The first signs of aging usually appear on the skin.
+The first signs of ageing usually appear on the skin.
 Some studies have shown that consuming healthful fats, such as those found in avocados, can help the skin to retain its elasticity.

 However, researchers have yet to address whether applying avocado oil to the skin has the same effect.